 Why is Janai Purnima celebrated?

-Well, this so-called sacred, light-weighted, handmade cotton thread holds deeper religious significance to the Nepalese.
+Well, this so-called sacred, lightweight, handmade cotton thread holds deeper religious significance to the Nepalese.
 Janai represents purity and safety.

 For Brahmins, Janai has much importance in their life.
 A Janai represents maturity as it is handed to the men during their Bratabandha, which is a unique event that indicates the end of boyhood.
 A boy who hasn’t performed Bratabandha does not wear Janai.